Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://github.com/luckydog7/Funkin-android followed almost everything just to make this Perkedel Kaded fnf mod works also on Android
 - https://github.com/ninjamuffin99/Funkin also manually yoink the last code directives where Kade engine didn't think it could've work like Discord RPC stuffs.
 - https://gamebanana.com/mods/44306 Placeholder of week 7 temporarily.
+- https://inkscape.org there's a symbol panel that has all common symbols you can freely use. press `Shift` + `Ctrl` + `Y` or top menu `Object`, `Symbols (Shift + Ctrl + Y)`. there's more symbols too https://inkscape.org/gallery/=symbol/?order=liked . and this one too https://github.com/PanderMusubi/inkscape-open-symbols that I believe we've installed.
+- https://github.com/PanderMusubi/inkscape-open-symbols the symbols collection for Inkscape yay!
+- the Exit sign, arrows, etc. for Jakarta Fair booth, Home theater, etc. in this mod is from AIGA symbol sets. it it's difficult, you can try search bar of that symbol panel: `Exit`. yeah!

 # what the peck why there's that one license there? / Have you got permission?
 Okay let me clarify it this Creative Commons licenses here.
 Let's see what I understand.